hujhax/austin-improv-wiki/Performers/Chelsea Adland.md

 ## History
 Chelsea Gilman Adland started improvising when she auditioned successfully for [[Troupes/We Could Be Heroes|We Could Be Heroes]] in May of 2000.

-A post from her about the first improv show she ever saw:<blockquote><p>I saw some improv shows as a kid and performed *Whose Line Is It, Anyway?* games  in high school...</p>
+A post from her about the first improv show she ever saw:
+> I saw some improv shows as a kid and performed *Whose Line Is It, Anyway?* games  in high school...
+>
+>

-<p>The first improv show I saw in Austin was in the Texas Union Building my freshman year at UT, so 1999-2000.
+> The first improv show I saw in Austin was in the Texas Union Building my freshman year at UT, so 1999-2000.
 It was [[Troupes/Well Hung Jury|Well Hung Jury]], and I didn't know any of them, but recognized Ben Sterling from the theatre department.
-I also saw [[Troupes/Fatbuckle|Fatbuckle]]'s first show that year, and remember Lee Eddy trying to get someone to guess Yoko Ono.</p>
+I also saw [[Troupes/Fatbuckle|Fatbuckle]]'s first show that year, and remember Lee Eddy trying to get someone to guess Yoko Ono.
+>
+>

-<p>It looked like a lot of fun, so that spring when I saw an ad in *The Chronicle*, I auditioned for [[Troupes/We Could Be Heroes|We Could Be Heroes]].</p></blockquote>
+> It looked like a lot of fun, so that spring when I saw an ad in *The Chronicle*, I auditioned for [[Troupes/We Could Be Heroes|We Could Be Heroes]].

 ## Troupes
 * [[Troupes/The Intentions|The Intentions]] (2010-present)